Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190726: The mcp4728 digital-to-analog code has changed.
+The default i2c_address is now 0x60 and the voltage reference is now relative to the mcp4728's internal 2.048 volt reference.

 20190710: The z_hop option was removed from the [firmware_retract]
 config section.
 The z_hop support was incomplete and could cause incorrect behavior with several common slicers.